Löhnberg: History

 All three constituent communities had their first documentary mention in the late 13th or early 14th century, although in Selters's case it is rather unclear as the village has the same name as both Selters in Rhineland-Palatinate and Selters in the Taunus.
 A document from 1317, however, can unequivocally be said to refer to Selters an der Lahn, now the Löhnberg constituent community, although it seems likely that the place might have been mentioned earlier.
 In 1324, the Laneburg, a castle belonging to Nassau, was first mentioned.
 It must have been built shortly before that.
 At that time, Löhnberg's main centre was still called Heimau and was granted under this name town rights in 1321.
 However, the new town had its growth stunted because it lay so near Weilburg and also because it was pledged in 1344 to the Nassau line whose seat was there.
 The Laneburg had its own church by 1342 and as of 1355 a priest.
 In the Reformation, the community became Evangelical.
 In the late 16th century, the Laneburg was converted into a Renaissance palace and for a short time was a Nassau-Dillenburg residence.
 In 1900, the castle was gutted by fire.

 The constituent community of Obershausen had its first documentary mention in 1310, and Niedershausen in 1296.

 Within the framework of administrative reform in Hesse in the 1970s, the formerly autonomous communities of Löhnberg, Niedershausen, Obershausen and Selters an der Lahn, which had belonged to the old Oberlahnkreis, merged into a new collective community of Löhnberg.

 Politics

 Community council

 The municipal election held on 26 March 2006 yielded the following results:

-Town partnerships

-Löhnberg maintains partnership arrangements with the following places: